Yandex Cloud

 Wait for the operation to complete.

-Also, you can run the command in asynchronous mode using the --async parameter and track the backup process using the yc backup resource list-tasks command.
+You can also run this command in asynchronous mode using the --async parameter and track the backup process using the yc backup resource list-tasks command.

-Restore your server from backupRestore your server from backup
+Restore your server from the backupRestore your server from the backup

 Note

-You cannot restore a VM backup to a BareMetal server, nor restore a BareMetal server backup to a VM.
+You can restore neither a VM backup to a BareMetal server, nor a BareMetal server backup to a VM.

 If you need to restore one server's backup to another server, or if the OS has been reinstalled on the source server, reinstall the Cloud Backup agent on that server.